Sustaining PEPFAR’s success beyond 2030

 Finally, the global population of people living with HIV – now at nearly 40 million – is expected to keep increasing over the next several years, and a growing number of young people across the globe are at great risk of contracting HIV.
 Countries will face challenges in decreasing and maintaining low HIV prevalence rates among all population groups.
 Adolescent girls and young women in sub-Saharan Africa, for example, are at acute risk.

 Together, we must continue to support and empower people in low- and middle-income countries to address HIV, other chronic diseases, and future pandemics with a growing share of their own national resources.
-Here are several recommendations for strengthening the sustainability of PEPFAR and the global response to HIV:
+Here are several key considerations for strengthening the sustainability of PEPFAR and the global response to HIV:

 All stakeholders, including host governments, must increase community partnership and make service delivery more efficient, use granular data systems to drive continuous improvement, and implement living wages for all providers.
 This will decrease out of pocket costs for those seeking care.